17 Affordable hallway design ideas for an grand entry

 You could use a larger statement piece to create a unique feature.
 Experiment with placing it on the wall that’s opposite the door.
 This way as you open the door, the artwork is revealed.
 It’s an excellent way to create a great first impression.

 Creating a gallery using a mix of family photos and prints can be a perfect way of stamping your personality on the space.
 While you can stick to one style and size of frames, it looks more personal if you mix and match different sizes and styles.

-A trend we’ve seen in several luxury interiors is grouping artwork into groups of four, six or eight.
+A trend we’ve seen in many luxury interior designs is grouping artwork into groups of four, six or eight.
 Typically the same size and design of frame is used and they’re placed together in rows or twos, threes or fours.

 There’s no right or wrong height to place artwork at and it will largely depend on your space.
 However, if you have children, try placing artwork at least a metre off the ground.
 This way it can be admired but not smashed!

 If you have a slim, long space without much light, then consider using mirrors.
 These hallway design ideas can work wonders!

 Mirrors, when placed correctly magically make a space feel bigger by reflecting the natural light.
 You don’t need to go crazy and plaster mirrors on one complete wall, although you could!